 How Much Money is Enough, Really?

-I taught this lesson to one of my students, Adam, a manager based in Amsterdam, Netherlands, who worked there for over 15 years in a very competitive industry.
+I taught this lesson to one of my students, Adam, a manager based in London, United Kingdom, who worked there for over 15 years in a very competitive industry.

 After 15 years, he has seen all that his industry had to offer.
 Despite his relatively high salary of $5.000 per month, he faced some financial issues as his spending went up, but there were no more possibilities of growth or promotion in his field.
 This situation created a great deal of stress and frustration for Adam.
 This was when he asked me what I think he should do.

 I asked him whether he could leave his job and start work in a different field, which could provide the level of income he was looking for, but he said that it was not a solution he was willing to consider.
 So we looked at his finances to see where the money was actually going.

 We saw that he earned $5.000 per month, which after taxes, meant that he had approximately $3.500 per month.
 His monthly expenses included $1.000 student debt (which he still held after 15 years of working!), $1.500 for rent, $130 for insurance, $70 for his phone bill, $600 in food expenses, and the remaining $350 he spent on drinks when going out and other enjoyments of life.
 This left him with a negative balance of $150 at the end of each month.

 A possible solution to his situation was to start paying off his debt as soon as possible.
 This would save him $1.000 per month, but it would require him to make some short-term sacrifices in other areas of life.
 Together we created a plan.